Maitrey185/DoorStep/README.md

 ## Description

-ShapeCam is a mobile application for ecommerce developed using flutter.
-We have built this app in order to enable users to shop for different kinds of sunglasses as well as prescribed glasses from the comfort of their home.
+@DoorStep is a mobile application for ecommerce developed using flutter.
+We have built this app in order to enable users to shop for different kinds product from the comfort of their home.

 For backend development we have used Node.js and Express.js to create REST API.
 To store the data we have used MongoDB Atlas which offers NoSQL Database.